gvwilson/sensibleadventures/coriandel/coriandel.md

 know.
 I just know that something suddenly prickles on the back of my neck, and then I feel a particular kind of chill, one you never forget.

-I put his skull down carefully and clear my throat.
-"Cup Rainbow Reaching," I say, raising my hands in the darkness, palms out, my head bowed.
+I put his skull down carefully, clear my throat, and put my fingers in my ears.
+"Cup Rainbow Reaching," I say, my head bowed.
 "I greet you."

 ## Now: Patience Wakes